troglobit/troglobit.github.io/source/_posts/2016-04-04-lecture-from-the-unix-beards.markdown

    with.
 2. Create a file called `-t` in your `$HOME`

-The last bit of advice I had heard about earlier, about fifteen years earlier, but completely forgotten about.
+The last bit of advice I'd heard about earlier, about ten years earlier, but completely forgotten about.
 The trick is to create a file that will be interpreted by `rm` as an unknown option.
 For GNU `rm` the `-t` is a good choice.

 Here are two ways of creating such a file: